borbware/unity-basics-course/unity-cookbook/2d-animation.md

 * Unity Animation State Machine can seem daunting if you're not familiar with the concept of a State Machine
 * Luckily, the Manual has good resources about the animation state machine
 * [Manual: State Machine Basics](https://docs.unity3d.com/Manual/StateMachineBasics.html)
+* Also, note that at its current state, the animator window can be very janky.
+If you e.g. cannot move the states around, set the inspector into Debug mode
+  * *Inspector window > Three dots in the top right corner > Debug*

 ## Animator controller: Usage